paigeweber13/fine-hardware-visualization/README.md

        to be 2:1 in cache and 1:1 in RAM
      - do all sizes from what will fit in L1 through big enough to exceed L3 to see if the rate of reads to writes decreases when we hit RAM
+       - TODO NEXT: extend benchmark to do this!
  - make plot of flops by time instead of number of iterations
  - make convolution into a case study
    - google error I get when trying to instrument entire pipeline